 The Fellows Program in Public Affairs

-For 30 years, the Coro Fellows Program has developed the next generation of aspiring change-makers through a full-time, nine-month immersion that uses New York City as its classroom.
+For over 30 years, the Coro Fellows Program has developed the next generation of aspiring change-makers through a full-time, eight to nine month program that uses New York City as its classroom.
 It develops participants’ self-awareness and analytical skills, exposes them to various industries and sectors, grants them access to businesses and community leaders, and provides them unparalleled relationship-building opportunities to launch their professional careers.
 Coro Fellows leave the program with an understanding of how New York City works and with the knowledge, skills, and networks to make it better.

 The Coro Fellows Program in New York has four major components.

 Weekly seminars build self-awareness, inquiry and critical thinking skills, introducing Fellows to the tools and frameworks needed to successfully contribute to an effective and collaborative group.

 Placements allow Fellows to gain direct exposure to varied sectors and institutions in New York City and offer participants the opportunity to build robust professional networks.
 Each Fellow completes 5 placements and is responsible for delivering high-quality projects to each organization at which they work.

 Interviews offer Fellows access to an influential cross-section of city leaders, helping them gain insight and diverse perspectives on leadership challenges.
 These closed-door sessions provide the rare opportunity to explore the motivation, method and logic of the individuals shaping our city’s future.

 A few weeks of every program year are dedicated to this unique exploratory opportunity, during which Fellows investigate a specific issue or industry area.
 Past Focus Weeks have centered on Media, State Government, Public Finance, and Political Campaigns.